top of page

 Genetic & Lifestyle Insight Tools

-Including access to nutrigenomic-style reports such as DNA Life, which may provide insights into how nutrition and lifestyle interact with genetic tendencies.
+Including access to nutrigenomic-style reports such as DNA Life, which may provide insights into how nutrition and lifestyle interact with your genetic tendencies.

 Comprehensive Functional Panels